Insurance premiums for most motorists 'to fall' as driving records go online

-The Association of British Insurers says premiums are pushed up by the fact that firms have to take account of the risk that drivers either do not tell the truth about speeding points to get a lower quote, or simply make a mistake.'On trust'
+The Association of British Insurers says premiums are pushed up by the fact that firms have to take account of the risk that drivers either do not tell the truth about speeding points to get a lower quote, or simply make a mistake.

 "Significant cost savings" would also result from "reducing the need to obtain paper copies of licences from policyholders", the association added.